keshav2010/picoCLI/README.md

 # picoCLI
-picoCLI is a tiny program with Command line interface written in C++ (for Windows platform only)
+picoCLI is a tiny program with Command line interface written in C++ (Tested on Windows 7, 32 bit)

 1. quickly create/append to text-files and make short-notes/reminders
 2. quickly read from text-files